The Parable of Arable Land: Legacy

+In his memoir, Primal Scream's Bobby Gillespie stated he "loved" the tracks "Hurricane Fighter Plane" and "Transparent Radiation", which led to him employing Mayo Thompson as a producer for his debut album Sonic Flower Groove, after work with Stephen Street did not please the band.

+Spacemen 3 recorded a version of "Transparent Radiation", and Spectrum, fronted by ex–Spacemen 3 member Peter Kember, released an EP with a cover of "War Sucks" as the title track.
+David Berman of Silver Jews cited the record as a favorite, as well as Zachary Cole Smith of DIIV and Todd Tamanend Clark.
+Irish radio broadcaster Joe S. Harrington featured the LP on his "top 100 albums of all time" list.
-Osees are an American rock band that borrowed the bass riff of "Hurricane Fighter Plane" for "Block of Ice," the opening song on their album The Master's Bedroom Is Worth Spending a Night In.

-John Dwyer remarked: "Block of Ice was obviously inspired by Red Krayola.
-We were doing a show with them, and have always loved them.
-Also Malcolm Mooney from Can.
-Really a blatant rip off, but bent towards what we are capable of.
+Osees borrowed the bass riff of "Hurricane Fighter Plane" for their song "Block of Ice".
+Frontman John Dwyer remarked: "Block of Ice was obviously inspired by Red Krayola.
+We were doing a show with them, and have always loved them [...]
 When we opened with it at the show, they ended up doing 'Hurricane Fighter Plane' for like 15 minutes.
 Pretty rad."

-Bobby Gillespie of Primal Scream featured "Hurricane Fighter Plane" in his memoir, Thompson also produced the band's debut album Sonic Flower Groove.

-Spacemen 3 recorded a version of "Transparent Radiation", and Spectrum, fronted by ex–Spacemen 3 member Peter Kember (aka Sonic Boom), released an EP in 2009 with a cover of "War Sucks" as the title track whilst Really Red recorded their version of "War Sucks" in 1984.
-Madlib sampled "Former Reflections Enduring Doubt" in 2014 for the track "Centauri" on Rock Konducta, Pt.
-2. Barkmarket covered "Pink Stainless Tail" in 1989.

-Notable artists such as The Cramps and Alien Sex Fiend would cover "Hurricane Fighter Plane".
-Steve Albini mentions in an unfinished Red Krayola documentary, that he recalls many bands covering the track.
-In 1994, he'd produce the band's self-titled release.
-Additionally, the song would be re-recorded in 1978 with drummer Jesse Chamberlain to promote Radar Record's LP re-issue.
+Artists such as the Cramps and Alien Sex Fiend would cover "Hurricane Fighter Plane".
+Other notable artists who covered the song include the Pastels, Nik Turner (Inner City Unit) and the Pin Group.
+While Really Red and Barkmarket covered "War Sucks" and "Pink Stainless Tail".

+In 2013, producer Madlib sampled "Former Reflections Enduring Doubt" on the track "Centauri".

-Lenny Kaye of the Patti Smith Group who would create the seminal compilation album of '60s garage rock entitled Nuggets referenced the Parable of Arable Land's liner notes when discussing the album: "I’m a person who resists definitions.
+Lenny Kaye of the Patti Smith Group, who produced the '60s garage rock compilation Nuggets, had referenced the album's liner notes, stating: "I'm a person who resists definitions.
 I believe that, as Mayo Thompson of the Red Krayola once said on one of those International Artists records, 'Definitions define limit'.
 I’ve always looked for those moments in time where definitions are blurry and that to me is what’s really nice about Nuggets is that the bands hadn’t figured it out yet, so you had a lot of wild cards."